 Can you give some examples of your services?

 Sure can!
-I help folks out with:
+We help folks out with:

 - Full-store builds